onedata/onedata-documentation/doc/space_management.md

 You can create as many spaces as necessary, and each of them can have different providers supporting it.

-### Default Space
+### Home Space

 <img style="float:right;margin: 0px 15px;max-width:295px" src="img/spaces/default_space_with_files_and_user.png">

-After creating account at [onedata.org](onedata.org), a first space is automatically created which is called the *default space*.
+After creating account at [onedata.org](onedata.org), a first space is automatically created which is called the *home space*.

-The contents of the default space are presented as a root directory for your spaces.
-Default space contains at first only a single directory called `spaces`, which allows you to access files in your other spaces.
+The contents of the home space are presented as a root directory for your spaces.
+Home space contains at first only a single directory called `spaces`, which allows you to access files in your other spaces.
 This is especially convenient for command line access, where you can access all your spaces from a single directory.

 ### Working with multiple spaces
 To understand the hierarchy of spaces, let's go through an example:
 - we have 3 spaces
 - in each space there is a single directory and a single file, whose names correspond to the space's name

-In the first case the `Space1` is designated as the *default space*.
+In the first case the `Space1` is designated as the *home space*.
 Other spaces can be found in the `spaces` folder.

 <img style="display:block;margin:0 auto;" src="img/spaces/space_managment_default_space2.png">

-Let's change the default space to `Space2`.
+Let's change the home space to `Space2`.
 Now when you access your files, at the root level you will see the contents of `Space2`.
 In order to access the content of `Space1` you will have to navigate to `spaces/Space1`.

 <img  style="display:block;margin:0 auto;" src="img/spaces/space_managment_default_space2_changed.png">

 ## Manage your spaces
 You can manage your spaces from the **Manage spaces** tab in the web user interface.
-To navigate to **Manage spaces** page, click on the **Spaces**, there you can see the list of all your spaces with one of them denoted as the default space.
+To navigate to **Manage spaces** page, click on the **Spaces**, there you can see the list of all your spaces with one of them denoted as the home space.

 ### Create your space
 The first space is created for you automatically during the first login.
 In order to create more spaces: